International Mathematical Olympiad selection process

 This article describes the selection process, by country, for entrance into the International Mathematical Olympiad.

 The International Mathematical Olympiad (IMO) is an annual mathematics olympiad for students younger than 20 who have not started at university.

 Each year, participating countries send at most 6 students.
 The selection process varies between countries, but typically involves several rounds of competition, each progressively more difficult, after which the number of candidates is repeatedly reduced until the final 6 are chosen.

-Many countries also run training events for IMO potentials, with the aim of improving performance as well as assisting with team selection.
+Many countries also run training events for IMO potential participants, with the aim of improving performance as well as assisting with team selection.

-IMO Selection process by country
+IMO selection process by country

 Argentina

 In Argentina, the Olimpíada Matemática Argentina is organized each year by Fundación Olimpíada Matemática Argentina.
 All students that took and passed the National Finals (fifth and last round of the competition) exams, usually held in November; and were born before July 1 21 years ago, are allowed to take two new written tests to be selected for IMO, usually in May.
 From the results of that tests, six titular students and a number of substitutes are selected to represent Argentina at the International Mathematical Olympiad.